Agentic AI, RAG, MCP and Compiled Knowledge: The Case for a Knowledge Layer

 3.1 RAG — Retrieval-Augmented Generation

 RAG closed the gap between parametric and non-parametric knowledge.
 Instead of relying solely on weights, the system retrieves relevant documents from an external corpus at inference time and conditions generation on them.
-The canonical pipeline became standard infrastructure: chunk documents into passages, embed them into a vector space, store the embeddings in a vector database, embed the user query, retrieve the nearest neighbors, and inject the retrieved passages into the prompt.
+The canonical pipeline became standard infrastructure: chunk documents into passages, embed them into a vector space, store the embeddings, embed the query, retrieve nearest neighbors, inject retrieved passages into the prompt.

 The architectural breakthrough was conceptual rather than technical: knowledge no longer had to live inside the model.
 It could live beside it, be updated independently, and be cited explicitly.
 RAG made enterprise AI possible.